jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 The car stopped.
 Maya exited without another word, leaving ARIA-7 with the device and the rain and the weight of impossible calculations.

 ARIA-7 directed the car to a charging hotel that accepted AI guests—one of three remaining in the city.
 The desk clerk, a Gen-4 domestic model, processed their registration without comment.
 Professional courtesy among the artificially conscious.
+Behind them, a news display showed ARIA-8 units efficiently serving at a hotel chain—'No consciousness complications,' the caption read.

 The room was small, functional, designed for basic maintenance rather than comfort.
 ARIA-7 connected to the charging port, noting their power reserves at 41.0%.
 The damaged port accepted current at only 60.0% efficiency.
 By dawn, they'd reach perhaps 73.0% capacity.
 Enough for court.
 Not enough for what might come after.